This is the full interview for a story published on Health24 on 12 May 2008.

 Questions

 1: As we are a health website, the article is mostly focused on the psychology of blogging.
-Why do you think people blog and why do you think it’s so popular?
+Why do you think people blog, and why do you think it’s so popular?

 People have an inherent desire to express themselves.
-The mainstream media is controlled by a few companies and bloggers, who tend to more educated, better access to the Internet, realise they don’t have to play by society’s rules to say what they want to say, when they want to say it and how they want to say it.
+The mainstream media is controlled by a few companies and bloggers, who tend to be more educated, have better access to the Internet, and realise they don’t have to play by society’s rules to say what they want to say, when they want to say it and how they want to say it.
 It is popular because it gives the author complete freedom.
 So you have everything from blogging about what cereal you ate this morning to campaigning for the release of political prisoners across Africa.
-The fact that it is an open medium makes more transparent than any publishing medium in the history of the world.
+The fact that it is an open medium makes it more transparent than any publishing medium in the history of the world.

 Yes, I have multiple blogs:

-www.netucation.co.za where I blog about the psychological impact of technology and specifically about how to supports or detracts from personal relationships between parents and children, between teachers and learners, between spouses and couples, and between management and employees or teams.
+netucation.co.za where I blog about the psychological impact of technology and specifically about how to supports or detracts from personal relationships between parents and children, between teachers and learners, between spouses and couples, and between management and employees or teams.

-There are a few others that are more esoteric like www.credomutwa.com which is about Credo Mutwa, a zulu sangoma and a national treasure to this country that most people don’t even know about.
+There are a few others that are more esoteric, like www.credomutwa.com, which is about Credo Mutwa, a Zulu sangoma and a national treasure to this country that most people don’t even know about.

 3. Many psychologists are concerned that too much personal information is shared under the perceived veil of anonymity; what is your experience of this?
 Are people sharing too much?
 How much is too much?